Resident Rights in Nursing Homes

 When a nursing home violates a resident’s rights in a manner that causes injury or harm to a resident, you may want to consider additional remedial options, such as seeking compensation for damages sustained as a result of the facility’s unlawful or negligent actions (or omissions).

 The Chicago Accident & Injury Lawyers of Zneimer & Zneimer P.C. have decades of experience representing the victims of nursing home negligence, and invite you to contact us with any questions or concerns you may have over a resident’s rights.
-Call us at 773-516-4100, or use the online form provided below, to discuss your matter with a nursing home attorney at no cost or obligation.
+Call us at 773-516-4100, or use the online form, to discuss your matter with a nursing home attorney at no cost or obligation.